DaBloat/cytwm/.github/README.md

 # Wol.py
 ## This is currently in Working Progress
-### Updates are slow since I'm studdying for my degree...
+### Updates are slow since I'm stu'dying' for my degree...
 - my archlinux dotfiles using Hyprland and Fabric

 ### Themes